rajathithan/Outlook-VBA/README.md

 You can import this module to your outlook vba editor

-The extracted information is stored in an exccel sheet under D drive.
-The name of the excel file is orgUserList.
+The extracted information is stored in an exccel sheet under C drive.

-I have made the settings in such a way that, it will extract only 100 entries, as the program is very slow and can extract only
+I have made the settings in such a way that, it will extract only 10 entries, as the program is very slow and can extract only
 50 to 60 contact information per minute.